gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 From SCTP perspective, if there is a maximum size of plain text data that can be protected by the protection engine that must be communicated to SCTP.
-As such a limit will limit the PMTU for SCTP to the maximums plain text plus CRYPTO chunk and algorithm overhead plus the SCTP common header.
+As such a limit will limit the PMTU for SCTP to the maximum plain text plus CRYPTO chunk and algorithm overhead plus the SCTP common header.

 ## Congestion Control Considerations {#congestion}